nvtkaszpir/DevOps-Knowledge-Base/scm/infrastructure_orchestration.rst

 Docker
 ^^^^^^

+* How to Set Up TravisCI-like Continuous Integration with Docker and Jenkins: docker-jenkins-github_
 * Docker Misconceptions: docker-misconceptions_
 * 8 Ways to Use Docker in the Real World: 8-ways-to-use-docker_
 * Will the future be Dockerized?: docker-future_